Back to top

 Open Case

-On 28 February 2024, the first court hearing in the trial of woman human rights defender Ieva Raubiško is scheduled to take place at the Rezekne court in Latvia.
-The woman human rights defender has been charged with “organising intentional illegal crossing of the state border for a group of people” under the Article 20 and Article 284/2 of the Latvian Criminal Code.
+On 19 September 2024, woman human rights defender Ieva Raubiško will appear at the Latgale District Court in Rezekne for the final hearing in her trial.
+She faces charges of “organising intentional illegal crossing of the state border for a group of people” under Article 20 and Article 284/2 of the Latvian Criminal Code for assisting asylum seekers at the Belarus-Latvia border.

 Violations